The Advantages of Locating Pressure Vessel Weld Seams

-The ability to model pressure vessel weld seams is a feature that is not available from all competing software packages.
-Although not required to perform basic (theoretical) ASME calculations, specifying weld seams provides a number of practical advantages:
+Although not required to perform basic (theoretical) ASME calculations, specifying weld seam locations when designing pressure vessels provides a number of practical advantages:

 Tall towers often require greater thicknesses near the bottom to resist wind and seismic loadings.
 Locating circumferential shell seams is necessary to correctly calculate this arrangement.

 It is good practice to avoid placing certain vessel components through or over weld seams if possible.
 Entering the actual weld locations means nozzles passing through weld seams, reinforcing pads and vacuum rings covering weld seams, etc. are obvious on the 3D\solid model display.